 But we know of friendships that overcome the tests of loyalty and the passage of time.

-I’ve known J when I had my fieldwork/internship at the Institute of Religion and Culture, which was holding office at CPBC Hq., Jaro, Iloilo City during that time.
+I’ve known J since I had my fieldwork/internship at the Institute of Religion and Culture, holding office at CPBC HQ, Jaro, Iloilo City.

 We were staying at their house as boarders.
 He was still a student then.

-I will only come in contact with him when we were queueing with our pails at the water pump near the house and have our conversation.
+I will only come in contact with him when we are queueing with our pails at the water pump near the house and have our conversation.

-He seldom talks, but whenever he was in the mood, he will blurt out his plans for his family, how to help his parents, and how to send his siblings to school.
+He seldom talks, but whenever he is in the mood, he will blurt out his plans for his family, how to help his parents, and how to send his siblings to school.